-You’re wild.
-No one can deny this.
-You are an in-your-face, livin’-on-the-edge, eastern city.
+You are a wild, in-your-face, livin’-on-the-edge, eastern city.
 For some, wild is a natural choice.
-But not for me; it’s just not who I was.
+But not for me; it’s not who I am.

-My choice to leave you for Vancouver in 2006 is proof of this.
+That’s why I had to leave you for Vancouver in 2006.

-After being a Jerusalemite for 16, I realized that I was totally sick of you.
+After being a Jerusalemite for 16 years, I realized that I was sick of you.
 I found you rude, loud and unattractive.
-I also found that my relationship with you made me extremely claustrophobic.
-When I noticed how I really felt about you, I knew it was time for me to leave you.
+You also made me claustrophobic.
+When I noticed just how badly our relationship made me feel, I knew it was time for me to leave.

 And I loved it.

-I’m so sorry, Jerusalem; Vancouver was the first city I ever loved.
-Because falling in love with Vancouver was easy.
-I arrived, saw the ocean, the mountains, the cute homes… I had a few people smile at me on the street, and very quickly I was starry-eyed in love.
+I’m sorry, Jerusalem; Vancouver was the first city I ever loved.
+Because that was easy; I arrived, saw the ocean, the mountains, the sweet homes… A few people smiled at me on the street, and I was sold.

 And so, after two and a half years in Vancouver, I started the six month process of convincing myself to give you another chance.
-It was actually more terrifying coming back to you than it was leaving you because it felt like a crazy decision, going back to a relationship that didn’t work out well the first time.
+Returning to you was even more terrifying than leaving had been because it meant returning to a relationship that hadn’t work the first time.

-And then I left… Knowing I may never see it again.
+I cried.
+And then I left… Knowing I may never return.

-I arrived in Jerusalem on erev Rosh Hashana.
-What a perfect day on which to begin a renewed relationship with you.
+Our renewed relationship began on the eve of Rosh Hashana 2009.
 Jerusalem, you were buzzing with holiday preparations.
-My parents’ home was vibrant and I was surrounded by lots of family members.
-Despite my jet lag, I helped my mom prepare for the chag, so excited to finally spend it with my family again.
+My parents’ home was vibrant and I was surrounded by family members.
+Despite jet lag, I helped prepare for the holiday, so excited to finally spend it at home once again.

 I love where east meets west deep inside of you.
-I stand on Derech Hevron on the Cinematheque bridge and look out to the Old City, the new city and the hills of the Judean Desert… Or I ride the Light Rail on Kvish Echad (actually named 60 Road or Cheyl HaHandasa St.) with all kinds of passengers, and I know that when one chooses a relationship with you, one truly lives on the edge.
+I stand on Derech Hevron on the Cinematheque bridge and look out to the Old City, the new city and the hills of the Judean Desert.

-O Jerusalem, I will always think of Vancouver as a beautiful little corner of the world but you are the real deal for a Jewess like me and you accepted me back with open arms.
-You are wild, prickly, stony and beautiful.
-You are welcoming in a way that not everyone can see.
-But I see it now and I love you for it.
-I truly do.
+O Jerusalem, I will always think of Vancouver as a beautiful little corner of the world but you are the real deal for a Jewess like me.
+You are prickly and stoney and yet you are beautiful and welcoming in a way not everyone can see.

 Three days ago Gilad Shalit came home.
 I think we’re all still collectively rubbing our eyes to make sure it isn’t a dream.
 Who wasn’t totally shocked to see him walking and in one piece after five years and four months in conditions we all rightfully assumed were very bad?
 And who can believe that Gilad really is now at his family’s home after celebrating Simchat Torah with them after so many years?